- Teams & Enterprise

-- Use dropdown at the top to filter by building.
+Use the dropdown at the top to filter by campus or building.

 Why it's important:

-Why it's important: Building Availability allows admins to see how many desks are unavailable, available, and booked in the building.
-If a number of desks are broken or have been taken offline for Covid-19 restrictions, an admin would see those unavailable desks reflected in this bar chart.
+The building overview allows admins to see how many desks are booked, available, and unavailable, for the day.
+If some desks are broken or taken offline for Covid-19 restrictions, an admin would see those unavailable desks reflected in this donut chart.
 This can help admins understand why employees might be having a hard time finding a desk to reserve or can help them quickly look up if there are enough desks for a visitor to come into the office.

 Hot desks may be reserved for the day.
 Reservations start immediately and expire at midnight unless manually ended sooner.